-- 2. We live in an ocean of water and without it we could not survive for a moment. - 3.
+- 1. The air is just as important as the land or the sea. - 2.
+We live in an ocean of water and without it we could not survive for a moment. - 3.
 Air like all other gases is made up of atoms and atom groups of molecules. - 4.
 Nitrogen is the most abundant constituent and accounts for 78 per cent of atmosphere. - 5.
 The most important gas is oxygen. - 6.
 Oxygen is necessary for breathing. - 7.
 There are also small amounts of other elements such as argon and there is a little carbon dioxide. - 8.
 The ozone layer in the atmosphere, for instance, blocks out certain harmful radiation from the Sun which would otherwise destroy all life on the Earth. - 9.
 The great depth of the atmosphere prevents our being bombarded by high velocity particles known to us as cosmic rays. - 10.
-A few larger meteors are found later as rocky masses or "meteorites". - 9.
-Give the explanations of the following words: atom, molecule, abundant, ascent, meteor, space, radiation, gravitational pull - 10.
-Speak on the following topic:
+A few larger meteors are found later as rocky masses or "meteorites".

+Give the explanations of the following words in English:
-How can the problem of greenhouse gas emissions be solved in technology?

-- protection, act, nature, conservancy, identify, geological, special, interest, hectare, territorial, agency
+atom, molecule, abundant, ascent, meteor, space, radiation, gravitational pull ne solven de la contra del la contra How can the problem of greenhouse gas emissions be solved in protection, act, nature, conservancy, identify, geological, special,

+Say what Russian words help to guess the meaning of the following words:

-2. Read the following words and give Russian equivalents: wildlife, statutory, succeed, designation account. - voluntary, ownership, safeguard, amenity, wildfowl, crossbill, anxious, heather, moorland, shrub
+Read the following words and give Russian equivalents: wildlife, statutory, succeed, designation, access exceptional, negotiation wildlife, statutory, succeed, designation, access, alternative, persuade, exceptional, negotiation, voluntary, ownership, safeguard, amenity, wildfowl, crossbill, anxious, heather, moorland, shrub